 - Perform a reprotect.
 Site B, the former recovery site, becomes the protected site.
 Site Recovery Manager uses the protection information to establish the protection of site B. Site A becomes the recovery site.

-- Perform a planned migration to recover the protected virtual machines on site B to site A.
+- To recover the protected virtual machines on site B to site A, perform a planned migration.

 - Perform a second reprotect.
 Site A becomes the protected site and site B becomes the recovery site.